Sarath191181208/Java-Problems-Class/README.md

   24. Bob want to search a particular number in available list of arranged numeric numbers.
 Will you help him to find a numeric number using java program with the concept of generic?

+- Questions on Thread:

+  25. Creates the 4 threads and achieve the synchronization among threads for following tasks.

+  - a.
+It accepts the multi-digit number
+  - b.
+Performs the sum of digits of given number until it gets the single digit number
+  - c.
+Calculate the factorial of number which is returned by task b above task.
+    Note: For each task define the separate methods.